TCU wins 34-18 over Texas Tech to end 5-game skid at home

 Texas Tech: The Red Raiders will have a losing record in Big 12 play for the 11th season in a row, since going 5-3 in 2009.
 To avoid their fifth losing season in row overall, they would have to win their last three regular-season games — and then win if they get in a bowl game.

-TCU: The Horned Frogs defense has done a must better job of getting to opposing quarterbacks.
-After five sacks combined in their first four games, they have had five in each of their last two games.
+TCU: After five sacks combined in their first four games, TCU’s defense has five in each of their last two games.
 Ochaun Mathis had three of the sacks against Texas Tech, which went three-and-out on nine of its first 12 drives.

 UP NEXT